Skip to content

 Colored Gemstone Sourcing

-Colored stones are the hardest category to source transparently because supply chains are longer and less consolidated.
-We cover direct-from-mine buying relationships, the role of gem shows (Tucson, Hong Kong), fair trade gemstone programs, and how to verify treatments and origins.
+Colored stones are the hardest to source transparently because supply chains are longer and less consolidated.
+Direct-from-mine relationships, the role of gem shows (Tucson, Hong Kong), fair trade programs, and how to verify treatments and origins.

 05